 Headphase by Audio Reward Review

 Audio Reward’s team consists of Lindon Parker (Channel Robot) and Glyn Lloyd (Divergent Audio Group, Sampleism, Kontakt Hub) alongside our long-term audio partner Erick McNerney.
 Glyn from Kontakt Hub did send me a review copy with no strings attached.
 The team has been responsible for creating dozens of virtual instruments.
 Audio Reward is building libraries that are experimental in nature, comprehensive in features and rich in sound design.
-The focus is to produce low-cost, innovative and unique libraries, the company name ‘Audio Reward’ is reflecting the desire to give back to the community that supported each contributor in their previous role.
+The focus is to produce low-cost, innovative and unique libraries.
+The company name ‘Audio Reward’ is reflecting the desire to give back to the community that supported each contributor in their previous role.
 Audio Reward did send a review copy with no strings attached.

-After purchase and downloading the files, you have to authorize Headphase.
+After purchase and download the files, you have to authorize Headphase.
 To do so, you will receive a unique code which you need to enter when you first load the Headpshase instrument.
-After entering the serial, you need to save the Kontakt instrument to make the registration permanent
+After entering the serial, you need to save the Kontakt instrument to make the registration permanent.

 User interface & Usability